The cottage garden planting style combines a romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.

 Delphinium ‘Fountain Mixed’

 Delphiniums are cottage garden stalwarts, towering at the back of the border in shades of blue, pink or white.
-Be sure to stake them before they get too tall, and protect them from slugs and snails early in the season.
+Stake them before they get too tall, and protect them from slugs and snails early in the season.
 They make excellent cut flowers.

 Lupin ‘Gallery Red’

 Lupins are another cottage garden favourite, with pretty spires of pea-like flowers in a wide range of shades; they contrast well with roses.
-As with delphiniums, be sure to protect them from slugs.
+As with delphiniums, protect them from slugs.
 Deadhead to encourage a second flush of flowers.
 Grow in full sun, in moist, well-drained soil.

-Honeysuckle (Lonicera periclymenum) has a relaxed, spreading habit and fragrant, tubular from July to September.
-Grow it along a fence or up and arch or pergola for a romantic look – and enjoy the wildlife that it attracts, too.
+Honeysuckle (Lonicera periclymenum) has a relaxed, spreading habit and bears fragrant, tubular flowers from July to September.
+Grow it along a fence or up and arch or pergola for a romantic look.

 Campanulas are loved for their bell-like, usually blue flowers and long flowering season.
 Traditionally used in cottage garden schemes, they look particularly lovely when grown under shrub roses.
 Campanula flowers are extremely attractive to bees and other pollinators.